muru/muru.github.io/index.md

 <!-- section -->

-I share the hobby of the masses - reading. :P  Favourite books include *The Green Mile*, *The Wheel of Time* series, the *Foundation* series and the *Rama* series.
+I share the hobby of the masses - reading. :stuck_out_tongue:  Favourite books include *The Green Mile*, *The Wheel of Time* series, the *Foundation* series and the *Rama* series.